cezbastos/RD-Project/README.md

 The file [application.js](https://github.com/cezbastos/RD-Project/blob/master/project01/app/assets/javascripts/application.js) contains a block of code responsible for monitor the user activity on the page.
 It can be ported to any other website.

+Note that the default port for the communication between the javascript and the tcp_server is 2000.
+To change it, the files [application.js](https://github.com/cezbastos/RD-Project/blob/master/project01/app/assets/javascripts/application.js) and [tracker.rake](https://github.com/cezbastos/RD-Project/blob/master/tracker_view/lib/tasks/tracker.rake) must have their ports changed on the code.

 ### tracker_view

 This project contains a simple index page which shows the user activity received.